Claim Assessment

 Group claims

-The group claim process applies for Yield Token Cover.
-When a depeg event occurs, the Advisory Board triggers a group claim event through an on-chain governance proposal.
-A group claim outcome determines if one event was valid.
-These claims are not assessed on an individual basis.
+The group claim process applies for our since deprecated Yield Token Cover product.
+For future products, a group claim can apply if a loss is assessed on a group basis.
+If such a loss event were to occur, the Advisory Board would trigger a group claim event through an onchain governance proposal.
+A group claim outcome would determines if one event was valid.
+These claims would not be assessed on an individual basis.

 Claim process